 How To Install a New Thermostat

 Installing a new programmable thermostat is easy to do and can save you money by using less energy.
 Whether you need to replace an old broken thermostat or want to upgrade to a better one, it is a low-cost and quick project.
 A programmable thermostat let's you set the temperature to heat and cool your home economically.
 Instead of turning on the heat or A/C when the thermostat reaches the set temperature, a programmable one also lets you set the temperature by the time of day; seven day models even let you set different schedules for each day of the week.
-This allows you to set a comfortable temperature for times when you are home, a lower temperature while are sleeping and another temperature while you are away from home.
+This allows you to set a comfortable temperature for times when you are home, an economical temperature while are sleeping and another temperature while you are away from home.
 This can add up to a big savings in energy use by not heating or cooling unnecessarily.
-Plus, if you select the feature, you can program different schedules for different days of the week.
-If you need more information on selecting a thermostat, read our article.
+If you want more information on selecting a thermostat, read our article for helpful advice.

-Replacing a thermostat is surprisingly easy to do.
+Replacing a thermostat is pretty easy to do.
 In most cases it can be accomplished in 15 minutes with just a screwdriver.
-But more important is why you should consider installing a programmable digital thermostat.
-A new thermostat will save energy and money, all the while making your home more comfortable.

 Installing a New Programmable Thermostat